keebio/keebio-docs/docs/quefrency-build-guide.md

 ![](assets/images/quefrency/NgokqZH.jpg)

-!!! info "It is recommened to install the diodes on the bottom of the PCB, instead of the top side as shown in these pictures"
+!!! info "It is recommended to install the diodes on the bottom of the PCB, instead of the top side as shown in these pictures"
     This way, if a diode goes bad, it's very simple to replace.
 If you choose to install them on the top, should any go bad, you will regret this, as you won't be able to replace the faulty component easily.

 Insert the diodes.
 The orientation of all the diodes are the same, they are vertically oriented, with the band on the diodes facing towards the bottom, square pad.